urbanriskmap/docs.petabencana/routes/cities.md

-## Regions
+## Cities

-Petanbencana supports multiple regions defined by a geographic area.
-This endpoint will return the supported regions together with their geographic bounds.
+Petanbencana supports multiple cities defined by a geographic area.
+This endpoint will return the supported cities together with their geographic bounds.

 ### Request Format